Parental Postnatal Mood

 How To Help Yourself

-It is very common to have up and down moods in the early days and weeks after your baby is born.
-This can be caused by a combination of things, like hormones, tiredness, life changes, and worries about ‘getting it right’.
+It is very common to have up and down moods in the early days and weeks after your baby is born, these are sometimes called 'the baby blues'.
+The baby blues can be caused by a combination of things, like hormones, tiredness, life changes, and worries about ‘getting it right’.
 This is not easy for parents.
 Be kind to yourselves because like all big changes it takes a bit of settling in to a new situation.

 - Being A New Parent During the Covid-19 Outbreak